htwangtw/hfplayground/README.md

 Here I am using the nilearn test dataset to walk through BrainLM fine tuning and downstream tutorial.

+The aim is to use the code as-is as much as possible.

+Later we might try to improve the process....

 ## Run this project

 Please use [`uv`](https://docs.astral.sh/uv/) to install this project for the smoothest experience.